whitneyburton/portfolios/students/jeff_ruane/20151002-jeff_ruane-m2.markdown

 students.
 On the same day, I helped move furniture before and after the carpet cleaners worked.

+On August 25, Daisha recognized Adam Caron's and my efforts to reinvigorate my posse, calling it "an inspiration".

 ## Review

 ### Notes